-My devilish duo love snow.
-Though, if I’m being honest, until last ski season, and our visit to Perisher, they’d spent more time falling in it, playing in it and eating it (they do know to avoid the yellow variety) than they had skiing on it or, in fact, spending more than a few consecutive minutes upright in it.
+My frosty duo love snow.
+Though, if I’m being honest, until last ski season, and our first visit to Perisher Ski Resort, they’d spent more time falling in it, playing in it and eating it (they do know to avoid the yellow variety) than they had skiing on it or, in fact, spending more than five consecutive minutes upright in it.

-Perisher Valley Hotel is the perfect location for a family ski holiday because along with directs snow access, the hotel also offers internal access to all of Perisher Centre’s facilities.
+The perfect location for a family ski holiday, along with directs snow access, the Perisher Valley Hotel also offers internal access to all of Perisher Centre’s facilities.
 These include a shopping arcade, restaurants, ski hire, the Snowsports School, and Snowy Daycare (for children aged six weeks to three-years old) where Sugarpuff spent her day eating paint, making friends and terrorising the lovely staff, while we took a Michelin-man impersonating Raffles off for lessons at Blue Cow, just a couple of minutes by ski-tube away.

 Blue Cow, one of four village bases at Perisher Ski Resort, offers challenging runs for those inclined but has excellent beginner slopes perfect for kids… and uncoordinated parents.
 That would be me.